Designed by doctors, shaped by you

 Below, we’ll dive into everything you need to know about the two companies to help you decide which one is best for you.

-A quick disclaimer before we start: This article is intended for informational purposes only and does not constitute medical advice or endorsement of one brand over another.
+Quick disclaimer: This article is intended for informational purposes only and does not constitute medical advice or an endorsement of one brand over another.

 Want all the facts upfront?
 You got ‘em.
 Here’s a side-by-side comparison chart for Hers versus Mochi.